appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

    If the template does not support navigation between different pages in an app, each page would need to individually support it.
 This is obviously not optimal, therefore it is recommended that your template, through the frontpage.html file, support some form of navigation.
 This includes, but is not limited to, the navigation code which is required to move from one page to another.

    Navigation support typically entails two parts, first there is some visual element that the user presses to trigger an event, secondly there is some code to load the page that the visual element indicates.
-The latter can use the Mlab runtime API functions found in the [navigation object](mlab.api.js file.md) to move between pages, typically through the use of the navigation.pageDisplay function.
+The latter can use the Appyoumake runtime API functions found in the [navigation object](mlab.api.js file.md) to move between pages, typically through the use of the navigation.pageDisplay function.
 Some examples of visual elements you could deply include:

     * An index of all pages/sections in the app displayed as text.
 When a text string is pressed the template code opens that specific page.
    * Previous/next buttons that move one page back or forth.